vania020/wro2025-robotek/README.md

 > 1. Sensors send data to ROS 2 by publishing it on topics.
 > 2. Other nodes listen to that data, process it, and decide what the car should do.
 > 3. Finally, a controller node sends commands, making the car move accordingly.

+*<ins>Reasons for using it</ins>*<br>
+We use ROS 2 because it helps us clearly organize the car’s programs.
+Without it, everything would have to be written in one long, complicated program that’s hard to manage.
+We can now divide the system into smaller parts, or nodes, that each do one job, making the system easier to build, fix, and expand.

++ **Sensor & Actuator Integration:** ROS connects all sensors and actuators in one system, ensuring seamless coordination, providing our autonomous car with continuous information about its surroundings, and optimizing the overall system performance.
++ **Environmental Perception with LiDAR:** By using LiDAR, we obtain precise 360-degree distance data, which is essential for detecting obstacles and walls.
+ROS packages like `laser_scan_matcher` and `gmapping` help us process this data to create real-time maps of the environment.
++ **Autonomous Navigation and Path Planning:** ROS navigation tools such as `move_base` allow our car to plan optimal routes and adjust them in real-time.
+This is particularly important for the Obstacle Challenge.
++ **Efficient Simulation and Debugging:** We simulate the car’s behavior in virtual environments like [`Gazebo`](https://gazebosim.org/home) to fine-tune our parameters before implementation.
+Also, tools like [`RViz`](https://docs.ros.org/en/humble/Tutorials/Intermediate/RViz/RViz-User-Guide/RViz-User-Guide.html) let us visualize sensor data and the car’s status in real-time, making debugging easier.

 <br><br>